dheerajkhatri/Critico/Readme.md

 soaps for the fans.
 Please read further for complete description of our application.
 Conventions Used

-1. Page: A screen of the application
+####1.
+Page: A screen of the application

-2. Dock: Some fixed defined region of a Page.
+####2.
+Dock: Some fixed defined region of a Page.

-3. Review meter: A meter displaying average rating of the soap with respect to different aspects:
+####3.
+Review meter: A meter displaying average rating of the soap with respect to different aspects:

-  * • Action
+  * Action

-  * • Adventure
+  * Adventure

-  * • Comedy
+  * Comedy

-  * • Fiction
+  * Fiction

-  * • Crime
+  * Crime

-  * • Mystery
+  * Mystery

 1. Following are the screens/pages in our application as planned:

-  * • Main Page
+  * Main Page

-  * • SOAP Page (for each soap in the database)
+  * SOAP Page (for each soap in the database)

-  * • All Season Page
+  * All Season Page

-  * • All Episode Page
+  * All Episode Page

-  * • Single Episode Page
+  * Single Episode Page

-  * • Review Page
+  * Review Page

-  * • User Page
+  * User Page

 NOTE:

-  * • Only registered users can use the application.
+  * Only registered users can use the application.

-  *
-  * • A SEARCH BAR will be there on each page to help the user navigate to the desired SOAP Page.
+  * A SEARCH BAR will be there on each page to help the user navigate to the desired SOAP Page.

-  *
-  * • Rating will be a 10-star based rating in some cases like overall rating of the soap and a 5 star based rating for others like rating of a review.Main Page:
+  * Rating will be a 10-star based rating in some cases like overall rating of the soap and a 5 star based rating for others like rating of a review.Main Page:

 1. Main page comprises of:
+###Main Page:
   * a.
 Registration
-  *
   * b.
 About us related stuff

 2. Once you are logged in you'll be directed to User Page

-User Page:
+###User Page:
 1. User page comprises of:
   * a.
 A dock with a minimal personal info
   * b.
 A dock with all the reviews written by the user